 Agriculture contributes approximately 13.5% of total greenhouse gas emissions.
 The livestock sector is responsible for over one third of the emissions from agriculture.
 Thus, livestock has a key role to play in greenhouse gas mitigation.
 We collaborate with multiple international organisations to identify opportunities for agriculture, in particular livestock, to mitigate greenhouse gas emissions.
 We […]

 The Agricultural Synergies Project is a collaborative effort of research institutions across the world to develop detailed guidance of ways developing countries can boost food production while reducing agricultural greenhouse gas emissions.
 This guidance will help countries to develop Nationally Appropriate Mitigation Plans and international aid agencies to evaluate them.
 It will also help farmer […]

-We think that diversification has an essential role in ensuring food security.
+As we highlight in Waha et al. 2018, we think that diversification has an essential role in ensuring food security.
 This means that farms that grow a greater diversity of crops can provide greater food security than those that grow fewer crops, for example.
-However, the discourse about food security focuses mostly on sustainable intensification.
-While this is certainly important, we feel that […]
+However, the discourse about food security focuses mostly on sustainable intensification. […]